biomedbigdata/website/content/authors/alexander_dietrich/_index.md

 weight: 100
 ---

-I am studying Bioinformatics at the TUM and LMU as my master since 2019.
-I am joining the ListLab as a HIWI to continue the project of my group from the SystemsBiomedicine practical course, where we introduced a new shiny-application to explore the microbiome, including co-occurrence analysis and clustering by functional topics.
+I am a PhD student in the Big Data in Biomedicine group at TUM.
+I joined this group first in 2020 as a student research assistant, where I developed the R shiny app Namco, which offers multiple analysis workflows for micobiome data.
+I then finished my Masters thesis in 2021, where I implemented an R package called SimBu, which can be used to simulate bulk RNA sequencing datasets with variable cell type composition.
+My current work is focused mainly on the analysis of transcriptomic and DNA methylation data in patients with viral diseases such as Hepatitis C, where we study the long-term effects of virus infections in a joint project called NetfLID together with TU Braunschweig and Medizinische Hochschule Hannover.